The pain train had left the station with myself as an unwilling passenger, destination unknown.

 It was a disturbing turn of events.
 On an accelerated high 48 hours after running the Bangkok Half Marathon, endorphins surged through my body.
 My companions were equally buzzing with post-run euphoria as we landed in Phuket.
 Our wellness-themed trip organised by Tourism Authority of Thailand was jam-packed with spa resorts and a much-anticipated stay at Thailand’s most prestigious sports retreat, Thanyapura Health & Sports Resort.
 Massage therapy, fitness classes, temple visits and lashings of healthy Thai food lay ahead.

 Checking into Accident & Emergency at Bangkok International Hospital wasn’t on the itinerary.
-Nor did I anticipate floodgate of hospital bed tears a day after landing on Thailand’s holiday island.
+Nor did I anticipate a floodgate of hospital bed tears one day after landing on Thailand’s holiday island.
 Slipping on wet pavement and falling over during a Boot Camp class, I’d fractured my ankle in two places.

 I’d registered for Mototapu as a motivator to drag me out of self-induced lethargy I’d felt at the end of 2017 having faced some uncomfortable truths about myself a few months earlier.
 I’d freaked out over the intensity of a new relationship, running for the hills fearing my independence was being compromised.
 So too, the opportunity to continue a running journey which had started in 2011 amidst the detritus of another failed relationship.
 I hadn’t realised how important adventurous athletic challenges were for my mental health until they weren’t there.
 They had become my emotional and physical security blanket.

 A week after returning home from Thailand I learnt that the blood in my injured leg had coagulated, forming a clot the size of my thumb.
 DVT suddenly leapt from the back pages of well-thumbed inflight magazines into my immediate reality.
 My foot went purple.
-My calf swelled and turned the deep crimson of dragonfruit flesh.
+My calf swelled and turned the deep crimson of dragon fruit flesh.
 Smaller clots would soon break off and make an unwelcome journey to my lungs, ultimately chocking the blood supply through arteries to my heart.
 My lungs collapsed.
 Ambulance gurneys would become disturbingly familiar, as did paramedics, hospital beds, blood tests, ultrasounds, CAT scans and seemingly unending encounters with medical staff.
 For a period of uncertainty my body would rattle with an abundance of pills administered.
-My least proud moment would be near-passing out in an Orthopaedics’ waiting room, only rivalled by another episode writhing and groaning in agony in a GP’s waiting room before being bundled off in another ambulance.
+My least proud moment would be near-passing out in an Orthopaedics’ waiting room, only rivaled by another episode writhing and groaning in agony in a GP’s waiting room before being bundled off in another ambulance.
+For someone fit enough to run a marathon this medical mayhem was humiliating.

 Arriving home, despite the limitations of a moon-boot, being dosed up with meds and unable to drive away from the isolated acreage I called home, I hoped to fast track my ankle recovery and be running again soon.
-My Mum, sister and friends came to the rescue as I came to terms with my limited mobility then blood clots.
-Soon succumbing to deep, dark bouts of depression I confess that waking up in the morning held little appeal.
+After five days in hospital, my Mum and sister flew from the other side of the country, nearby friends came to the rescue as I came to terms with my limited mobility from a broken ankle then these pesky bloody blood clots.
+I soon succumbed to deep, dark bouts of depression where I confess that waking up in the morning held little appeal.

 With the latest unscheduled A&E check-in a few days ago cutting short a run squad session, I followed up with another radiation-laced iodine dose pumped into my lungs to find out what the heck was going on.
 Two days later I fronted up at the start line of the Coral Coast Triathlon.
 It wasn’t pretty.
 Though I achieved one of two simple goals which was to complete the course and avoid the paramedic station.